Leg 1 · First Saturday in May

 Belmont Park · Elmont, NY

 The longest of the three at 1½ miles.
-Has shattered Triple Crown bids more often than not — only 13 horses since 1919 have completed the sweep, including American Pharoah (2015) and Justify (2018).
+The Belmont has shattered Triple Crown bids more often than not.
+Only 13 horses since 1919 have completed the sweep, including American Pharoah in 2015 and Justify in 2018.

 Full race profile →Triple Crown winners since 1973